9 Top-Rated Campgrounds in the Phoenix Area

 If you can't find a place to camp, or the weather isn't what you were expecting when you left home, here are some quality, moderately priced, interesting, and fun hotel options near popular outdoor areas:

-- Luxury Resorts: For a complete look at the top luxury resorts around the city, see our list of top-rated resorts in the Phoenix Area.
+- For a complete look at the top luxury resorts around the city, see our list of top-rated resorts in the Phoenix Area.

-The Baymont by Wyndham Mesa, with a pool, is located in Mesa and will put you a bit closer to the parks on the east side of the city.
+- The Azure Hotel Mesa, with a pool, is located in Mesa and will put you a bit closer to the parks on the east side of the city.

 More to Explore near Phoenix and Other Areas of Arizona